conduktor/conduktor-docs/docs/gateway/concepts/03-GatewayUser.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-title: Principal to Gateway User
+title: Gateway User
-description: Principal to Gateway User
+description: What a Gateway User is
 ---
----

-# Gateway User identification
+# User

-A `Principal` is not enough for Gateway to operate.
-Due to its features and internals, all connections opened should associate a [User](03-User.md) .

-Gateway authorization is the process to go from an authentication `Principal` to a full Gateway `User` using some authentication information, and a [UserMapping](03-User.md#user-mapping) for the `Principal` , if it exists.
+All connections on a Gateway broker will apply to a `User` that defines the information used in the connection for core features.

+A User is constituted of the following elements :

+-   `username` : The name of the user on Gateway, it's this one that will be used for interceptor targeting, audit, ...
+-   `vcluster` : The virtual cluster the user is associated to
+-   `principal` : The authentication principal identifying this `User`
+-   `groups` : Groups the `User`(s)

+Since some of this information cannot be detected based on authentication only we have to provide a way for you to be able to set this information associated with a client.

 ### Username